Jefferson College of Nursing Awarded Grant from Jonas Center for Nursing and Veterans Healthcare to Fund Doctoral Nursing Student

-Jefferson School of Nursing announced today that with a new grant of $10,000 from the Jonas Center for Nursing and Veterans Healthcare, matched by $10,000 of its own monies, it will fund the scholarship of one doctoral nursing student in 2014.
-As a recipient of the Jonas Center grant, Jefferson School of Nursing is part of a national effort to stem the faculty shortage and prepare future nurses as America’s healthcare system continues to evolve.
+Jefferson College of Nursing announced today that with a new grant of $10,000 from the Jonas Center for Nursing and Veterans Healthcare, matched by $10,000 of its own monies, it will fund the scholarship of one doctoral nursing student in 2014.
+As a recipient of the Jonas Center grant, Jefferson College of Nursing is part of a national effort to stem the faculty shortage and prepare future nurses as America’s healthcare system continues to evolve.

-The Jefferson School of Nursing Jonas Scholar joins nearly 600 future nurse educators and leaders at 110 schools supported by Jonas Center programs, the Jonas Nurse Leaders Scholars Program and Jonas Veterans Healthcare Program (JVHP).
+The Jefferson College of Nursing Jonas Scholar joins nearly 600 future nurse educators and leaders at 110 schools supported by Jonas Center programs, the Jonas Nurse Leaders Scholars Program and Jonas Veterans Healthcare Program (JVHP).
 These scholarships support nurses pursuing PhDs and DNPs, the terminal degrees in the field.

 The Jonas Center, the leading philanthropic funder for nursing, is addressing a critical need, evidenced by troubling data from the AACN showing that 2013 saw the lowest enrollment increase in professional RN programs in the past five years.
 This is due primarily to a shortage in qualified faculty.